GoAbroad

 Collaborate on projects that disseminate knowledge of indigenous, traditional medicine.

-Support local community tourism projects with their goals to make and sell plant medicine.
+Support local families and community tourism projects with their goal to sell plant medicine and other chakra products.

 Quick Details